SpaceWarf/discord-storytime/README.md

 # Meowtron 6000

-The custom bot for the Kitty Cat Friends Discord server.
+The custom bot for the KittyCatFriends Discord server.
 It has a set of features for user engagement and streamer visibility.
 Very much a WIP, more features will be added as the need for them arises.

 ## Usage

+**!help**: Display a helpful help message.

 ### Storytime
 These commands will display "animated" messages in the server.

-**!help**: Display a helpful help message.
 **!list**: List all the available stories.
 **!story**: Watch a nice story.